 Although I have a dishwasher, I don’t use it very often.
 When I do, I found that the Free-and-Clear Seventh Generation tabs work better than the powder version, and are one of very few such products that have no fragrance at all.
 I’ve been using their laundry detergent ever since it first came on the market in the early 1990s, and have seen no reason to change although a couple of other brands have since come out with “free of” products.
 An upside to the Seventh Generation one is that it contains no optical brighteners or other extraneous chemicals that remain on your clothing even after it’s washed.
 Needless to say, I don’t use fabric softener either.
 It sudses well in hard water; a bit too well, actually, because in my front-loading HE washer I need to program in an extra rinse cycle even with using a minimal amount of detergent.

-As for hard-surface cleaning, there really is no 100% fragrance-free option.
+As for other hard-surface cleaning, there really is no 100% fragrance-free option.
 In its simplest, easiest form – depending on the surface – there’s always good old 70% rubbing alcohol in a spray bottle.
 It can be used on solid-surface and engineered-quartz countertops and sinks, as well as porcelain bathroom fixtures like toilets and tubs.
 I’m not sure about granite or marble, never having had either, and I don’t know how it would affect the grout between tiles in a shower, because it’s been decades since I switched to solid-surface shower walls (see the Saga of the Six-Month Shower for an example).
 However, I’ve used a 50/50 mixture of 91% rubbing alcohol and water in a spray bottle to clean a grouted tile floor with no issues.
 This gives a net alcohol content of slightly less than 50% – it won’t disinfect but does clean.
 Straight 70% alcohol does both.
 Of course, if the smell of alcohol bothers you, this isn’t an option.

 I recently learned about using a citric-acid-and-hot-water combo to clean hard water/soap residue from shower glass; it’s on my list of things to try.
 Supposedly this works better than using vinegar, which is even more nose-twitching than alcohol.
 If my amazingly successful test of using citric acid to de-scale an electric kettle is any indication, there should be no detectable scent from the spray.